 optics.
 There appears to be a corresponding feature in STIS as well.

 primary and secondary mirrors varies on average by 3 Ám, resulting in 1/28 wave rms of defocus @ λ = 5000 ┼.
 This effect, known as breathing,

 .
-The mean of the residuals is not zero.
-Because of PSF mismatches, one image will typically be slightly brighter than the other over a portion of the field.
+The mean of the residuals is not zero; because of PSF mismatches, one image will typically be slightly brighter than the other over a portion of the field.
 The pixel-to-pixel residuals can be more than 10 times greater than the median level (Figure 6.13

 ).
 Note that these profiles would be worse if there were color differences between the target and reference PSFs.

-Residual errors from the subtraction of one image of Arcturus from another taken in a different visit (filter = F435W, D = 1.8 arcseconds spot).
+Residual errors from the subtraction of one image of Arcturus from another taken in a different visit (filter = F435W, D = 1.8 arcseconds spot)

-can be used to compute off-spot PSFs.
+may have been used to compute off-spot PSFs.